 where:

-- length() count how many element there is in the array
+• length() count how many elements there is in the array

-- 1 means only one value have been assigned per person in the full record, this the value is unique.
+• 1 means only one value has been assigned per person in the full record, this value is unique.

-- 2 or more means more than one value have been assigned and therefore the value are not unique (the number indicate how many unique value is present)
+• 2 or more means more than one value has been assigned and therefore the value is not unique (the number indicating how many unique values is present)

 Example: